rcrowther/django-img/README.md

     default=80, Reform attribute, filter attribute

-### Site-wide
-filters_search_apps
-    default=True, site-wide

-filters_search_modules
-    site-wide

 ### Site-wide settings
 Images accepts some site-wide settings.
 They look like the Django template settings,

     IMAGES = [
         {
-            'APP_DIRS': True,
+            'SEARCH_APP_DIRS': True,
-        'REFORMS': [
-            #'FORMAT_OVERRIDE': 'jpg',
-            #'JPEG_QUALITY': 28,

-        ],
-            'MODULES': [
+            'SEARCH_MODULES': [
                         "someSiteName",
             ],
         },
     ]

-### General settings
-APP_DIRS
+SEARCH_APP_DIRS
-Defines if 'image_filters.py' files will be sought in apps.
-If false, the app only uses filters defined in the core app.
+Find 'image_filters.py' files in apps.
+If False, the app only uses filters defined in the core app and SEARCH_MODULES setting.

-MODULES
+SEARCH_MODULES
-Defines extra places to put modules.
-The above example suggests a site-wide filter collection in the site directory, same as the site-wide template and CSS collections most Djangos have in the same directory.
-The setting takes module paths, not filepaths, because filter files are live code.
+Defines extra places to find 'image_filter.py' files.
+The above example suggests a site-wide filter collection in the site directory (most page-based Django sites have central collections of templates and CSS in the same directory).
+The setting takes module paths, not filepaths, because 'image_filter.py' files are live code.

-### Reform settings
-FORMAT_OVERRIDE
-Set a preferred image format.
-Locality wins.
-If a filter sets an 'iformat' attribute, that wins.
-After, if this site-wide setting is present, it wins.
-After, the filter will attempt to make the file in whatever format it originally detected.

-JPEG_QUALITY
-Quality of reform JPGs.
-Basic is '85' of '100', which is high quality.
-You can go down to '28', say, and get a vast reduction in file sizes.

-Locality wins.
-If a filter sets a 'jpeg_quality' attribute, that wins.
-After, if this site-wide setting is present, it wins.
-Otherwise, the quality defaults to '85'.